 There is a postal service counter.
 This small “post office” can handle postcards and letters but struggles with larger items.

 Luggage storage services – If you are just transiting, there is an airport service counter that will keep your bags.
 You can spot the counter after your arrival exit to your right.
 There will also be signs pointing your way.
-You have to pay 27,5000VND per bag per hour, which is about 1.40USD, so if you leave your bag for 10 hours, it will equate to about 14USD (275,000VND).
+You have to pay 27,5000VND per bag per hour, which is about 1.40USD, so if you leave your bag for 10 hours or more, it will equate to about 14USD (275,000VND).

 Lost and Found counter – Make sure to contact this counter if anything of yours is lost or if you didn’t find your luggage in the baggage claim.
 If you can not find this counter, ask the Tourist Information Desk and they will guide you.